here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-1-beginner.md

 ## Creating a project

+Now let's click on the Projects tab.
+Click "Create new project".

-Now if we click on Projects, we’ll see the project’s page.
+Now we see the project’s page.
 Let’s give this project a name, something like “Earthquakes”.

 ![XYZ Studio untitled project](images/tutorial-1-untitled-project.png)